krishtewatia/Heart_Disease_Prediction/README.md

-# Heart Disease Prediction App
+# Heart Disease Prediction App ❤️‍🩹

-A beginner-friendly **Machine Learning project** for predicting heart disease.
-Built using **Scikit-learn's K-Nearest Neighbors (KNN)** and deployed via **Streamlit**, this app also benchmarks other models to identify the most accurate one.
-This marks my very first ML project — a complete end-to-end journey from data processing to UI deployment.
+Welcome to my **very first Machine Learning project**!
+Built with **scikit-learn** (KNN) and powered by **Streamlit**, this app predicts the presence of heart disease based on user inputs—and benchmarks other models to see which performs best.
+Let’s dive in!

 ---